Example CNA (Certified Nursing Assistant) Job Description for 2022

-Free CNA job description template.
+Free CNA job description.
 A CNA or certified nursing assistant is a professional who provides varying levels of care or support to physically disabled and mentally disabled individuals.
 The CNA or certified nursing assistant provides an essential role in filling a gap between patients and nurses.
 A CNA or certified nursing assistant provides quality-of-life care in hospitals, hospices, long-term care facilitates, medical facilities, and other nursing or residential settings.

 A certified nursing assistant is sometimes referred to as a certified nursing aide, certified nurse assistant, or certified nurse.
 Also, as a registered nurse, medical assistant, licensed practical nurse (LPN), and nurse aide.
 Nursing assistants can be found in nursing homes providing care to patients in the United States.

 A Licensed Vocational Nurse (LVN) is a job title specific to California and Texas.
 It is similar to the role of Licensed Practical Nurse (LPN) in other states.

 CNA or Certified Nursing Assistant Job Description Sample and Template

 Our private hospice facility is seeking a CNA (Certified Nursing Assistant).
 Our CNA will provide care when the charge nurse (head nurse) or nurse practitioner is unavailable.
 The nursing assistant will help with patient care.
 A CNA will ensure the guest’s skin integrity and oversee bedridden patients (preventing ulcers, skin tears, and repositioning guests).
 And assist with infection control and general care (changing a bedpan regularly and any gauze present).

 Duties and job responsibilities of a CNA include: